 Multilingualism is certainly desirable, and the Ministry should treat it as a main objective, on the condition that it preserves the employment status of existing staff.
 We therefore request that you refuse the creation of Chinese language ASCs, that you do not provide employment to people who do not belong [sic] to the Greek government, but rather that you take action in support of your colleagues who teach French and German, thus helping them be fully employed and protecting them from […] redundancy.

-As a result of such pressures, the Mandarin programme was eventually downscaled by the Ministry, and Chinese is currently offered in only two model experimental schools (out of 45 across Greece).
+As a result of such pressures, the Mandarin programme was eventually downscaled by the Ministry, and Chinese is currently offered in only two model experimental schools (out of 45 across Greece) (Update 2017: the link to that story is no longer active; I doubt that the information is current anyway).
 I suspect that this token adoption was only motivated by concerns over offending the Chinese government by turning down their offer entirely, and I’ve been informally briefed that the programme will most probably be terminated after its trial run.
 It is probably not a coincidence that provision for successful Italian and and Spanish courses is also being phased out from mainstream education, with students being diverted to the under-subscribed French classes.

 In pursuit of an explanation